wso2-attic/asgardeo-dotnet-oidc-sdk/README.md

 ## Integrating OIDC SDK to your existing .NET application
 This section will guide you on integrating OIDC into your existing .NET application with the Asgardio Dotnet OIDC SDK.
-This allows a .NET application (i.e. Service Provider) to connect with an IDP using OpenID Connect protocol.
+This allows a .NET application (i.e. Service Provider) to connect with an IDP using the OpenID Connect protocol.
 This guide consist with the following sections.
 - [Introduction](#introduction)
 - [Prerequisites](#prerequisites)